A topic from the subject of Decomposition in Chemistry.

 Key Points

-The products of a decomposition reaction are always more stable than the reactant.
-The stability of the products determines the extent of the reaction and the rate of decomposition.
+• The products of a decomposition reaction are generally more stable than the reactant.
+The stability of the products influences the extent and rate of the reaction.

 Decomposition reactions triggered by heat.